Planning a trip to South Africa? If you are, congratulations! If you’re not, you should be – and here are 15 of the best reasons why…

 From exquisite, Michelin-starred eateries, to braai shacks in the remotest of villages, and more coffee houses than you shake a stick at, South Africa has it all in the way of mouth-poppingly tasty cuisine.
 The Test Kitchen in Cape Town has even made it onto the World’s 50 Best Restaurants list.

 Planning a trip to South Africa will probably involve a safari, and the Kruger National Park isn’t just famous in South Africa – it’s probably one of the world’s most well-known parks.
 Visit and you’ll see lions at dawn, elephant at breakfast, and rhino at sundowners.
 And that’s just day one.

-South Africa’s art scene has truly up and come with the opening of the long-awaited Zeitz MOCAA in Cape Town.
+South Africa’s art scene has truly up and come with the architecturally awe-inspiring Zeitz MOCAA in Cape Town.
 The converted grain tower houses no less than nine floors of contemporary arty treasures, and the swanky hotel, The Silo, is the cherry on top.

 9. The accommodation is unbeatable

 It doesn’t matter where you stay in South Africa, you’ll be blown away by the quality of the hotels and the hospitality you’ll receive.
 Top of our list are The Cape Cadogan in Cape Town, the Peech Hotel in Johannesburg, Emily Moon River Lodge just outside Plettenberg, and Birkenhead House in Hermanus.

 South Africa has a long and varied history that many overlook.
 Visit the Hector Pietersen Memorial and the Apartheid Museum in Johannesburg to brush up on your knowledge, and in Cape Town a trip to Robben Island is a poignant experience, as is the District Six Museum.